tsunami416604/azure-docs.hu-hu/articles/cdn/cdn-manage-powershell.md

 ```

 ## <a name="creating-standard-rules-engine-policy-and-applying-to-an-existing-cdn-endpoint"></a>Szabványos szabályok motorjának létrehozása és alkalmazása meglévő CDN-végpontra
-`New-AzCdnDeliveryRule``New=AzCdnDeliveryRuleCondition`a, a `New-AzCdnDeliveryRuleAction` és a használatával konfigurálhatja a Azure CDN Standard Rules Engine-t a Microsoft-profilok Azure CDN.
+`New-AzCdnDeliveryRule`a, a `New=AzCdnDeliveryRuleCondition` és `New-AzCdnDeliveryRuleAction` a használatával konfigurálhatja a Azure CDN Standard Rules Engine-t a Microsoft-profilok Azure CDN.

 ```powershell
 # Create a new http to https redirect rule